What does it mean to choose our own bodies?

 Mariah Lanzer

-Mariah Lanzer is a senior English major at Kent State University in Ohio.
-She loves to write creative nonfiction, drink too much coffee, and go on book shopping sprees.
+Mariah Lanzer, the author of "What Does it mean to choose our own bodies?," is a Graduate Teaching Fellow at Kent State University in Ohio.
+She loves to write creative nonfiction, drinks too much coffee, and goes on book-shopping sprees.

 Caption: